webmasterkai/wayoffthegrid/docs/orientation/6-propulsion.md

 ## Propeller

+A folding propeller is fitted, it must be recognized that it generally has lower reverse thrust than other types.
+Plan your docking maneuvers accordingly.

+When sailing, it is preferable to lock the propeller shaft to help engage feathering of the propeller by putting the engine in reverse gear after it has been shut off.
+This will prevent the propeller from rotating or "free-wheeling."
+You should not be sailing at a speed of more than two or three knots when you shift into reverse.
+Sudden reversing of the direction of rotation of the prop shaft puts strain on the transmission, slower is better.
+The design of the Yanmar transmission is such as to prevent the transmission being shifted back into neutral until the transmission has stopped its rotation.

+The standard propeller supplied with the yacht is a fixed three-bladed bronze unit.
+It's in storage as a spare.

 - Forward Clockwise, viewed from stern.
 Walks to starboard.
 - Reverse Counterclockwise, viewed from stern.
 Walks to port.
 - Max 3-blade 19" Folding propeller ('14)
-- Prop Pitch Setting: 20deg RH - X=K, Y=E. 18deg RH - X=
+- Prop Pitch Setting: 20deg RH - X=K / Y=E. 18deg RH - X=E / Y=H
 - Zinc 70mm.
 - Drive Type: Direct Drive
-- Stainless steel 1 ¼” prop shaft with bronze strut
-- Shaft - length: 40 inches, diameter: 1.25 inches
-- strut width: 5 inches
 - Dripless Shaft Seal: Tides marine (Strong Seal)  <http://www.tidesmarine.com>   800.420-0949
 - Line Cutter:  Spurs Marine Model B for zincs.  <http://www.spursmarine.com>   800.824-5372
 - Spare 3-blade bronze fixed-pitch prop

-## Propeller Shaft
+### Propeller Shaft

-The propeller shaft in your yacht is 1.25 in. stainless steel.
+The propeller shaft in your yacht is 1.25 inch stainless steel.
 The shaft is supported at the inboard end by the shaft coupling and at the outboard end by the strut which contains a water lubricated bearing (cutless).

+- Stainless steel 1 ¼” prop shaft with bronze strut
+- Shaft - length: 40 inches, diameter: 1.25 inches
+- Morse or Johnson Duramax Cutlass Sleeve Bearing 1.25 ID / 1.75 OD / 5 L
+- Bronze 2 piece Shaft Strut Buck Algonquin
+- strut width: 5 inches

 ### Shaft Alignment